Ddilibe/alx-higher_level_programming/0x08-python-more_classes/README.md

 ## Aim

 # Questions and answers
-- Why Python programming is awesome
+- Why Python programming is awesome?
+	The answer to this question is particular with reference to the peroson.
+Python is awesome because the codes and the syntax is easy to learn
-- What is OOP
+- What is OOP?
+	OOP means Object oriented programming
 - “first-class everything”
-- What is a class
+- What is a class?

 - What is an object and an instance
 - What is the difference between a class and an object or instance
 - What is an attribute